myhello/test/README.md

 # test
-This is a HelloWorld program in "C"!
+This is a new HelloWorld program in "C"!